vdesabou/kafka-docker-playground-docs/docs/playground container exec.md

 # playground container exec

 🪄 Execute command in a container

+Runs one command and returns, which makes it the form to use inside
+example scripts.
+Add --root when the component user is not allowed to
+do what you are asking, typically to install a package or read a file
+under /etc.

 ## Usage